Hits

 Give Hendrix Some Respect.

+This post is another go out and find it for yourself post.
+Now the title might be a bit misleading.
+First of all, I don't entirely condone and push for the heavy drug use Hendrix found infamy from.
 That being said, if there's one genre I see pretty under represented in music, it's definitely blues and heavy vamped music.
 In the 60s' through 80's the blues had an explosive revival.
 If you know it, you know it, the big names; Clapton, Otis Rush, Stevie Ray Vaughan, and of course Hendrix.
-Any history of rock'n'roll 101 course will get you through this.
-The art of vamping on the guitar in almost every style, country to metal, in a specific chord progression.
-Lyrics sung in the same styles.
-It was sweet, it was the state of the country, the blues.
+Any history of rock'n'roll 101 course will get you through...

 Thursday, June 10, 2010